cartonmarkup/cssCarton/README.md

 # I am a Pattern, I am a Framework
 If you take a look at the cssCartons source code you will notice that this framework is – let's say – clean and lean.
 I personally like that very much in any project.
 If you know a little about css it will be easy for you to figure out how the different parts of this framework really work.
-In Turn, you will notice that cssCarton is more like a css pattern than a tricky css hack.
+In turn, you will notice that cssCarton is more like a css pattern than a tricky css hack.
 But even if it's clean and simple source code isn't that big a deal for you, cssCarton still provides a reliable base for all kind of page layouts you might come up with.